Crypto-pp/LLM-Crypto-Trade/README.md

 ## 1. Project Purpose

-This project (Crypto-Trade) is intended solely for **academic research on cryptocurrency-related technologies, AI algorithm demonstration, and open-source technical exchange**.
+This project (LLM-Crypto-Trade) is intended solely for **academic research on cryptocurrency-related technologies, AI algorithm demonstration, and open-source technical exchange**.
 It does not constitute any financial product, investment advice, financial service, or fundraising activity.

 This project **does not provide support for any virtual currency / cryptocurrency trading, speculation, issuance, or redemption business**.
 The codebase does not contain any virtual currency wallet, trading interface, or financial functionality.